JoshCap20/areion/README.md

 ### Router

 The `Router` class manages URL routes and their corresponding handlers.
+If no methods are defined, it defaults to only accepting GET requests.
+You can define middleware at the route, route group, or global level.

 **Key Features:**